kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 However, the moment the Remorhaz pushes past the harbor’s mouth and Palebank diminishes into a mere silhouette against the frosty horizon, a discernible shift occurs, like the release of a drawn bowstring.

-Captain Stonebeard’s genial facade melts away, replaced by the steely visage of a seasoned mariner.
+Captain Stonebeard’s genial façade melts away, replaced by the steely visage of a seasoned mariner.
 “Alright, enough pandering,” he declares brusquely, rolling his shoulders as if shedding a constrictive garment.
 “This ship won’t sail itself, and there’s work to be done.”

 The party exchanges looks of mild surprise, prompting Stonebeard to offer a half-smile.
 “Don’t look so shocked,” he rumbles.
 “Out here, we run a tight ship, which means everybody pitches in.”